earthlab/earthlab.github.io/_posts/course-materials/earth-analytics/week-2/hw-plot-precip-data/2016-12-06-flood04-USGS-Stream-Discharge-In-R.md

 {% include toc title="This Lesson" icon="file-text" %}

-Several factors contributed to the extreme flooding that occurred in Boulder, Colorado in 2013.
-In this data activity, we explore and visualize stream discharge data collected by the United States Geological Survey (USGS).
+In this data lesson, we explore and visualize stream discharge time series data collected by the United States Geological Survey (USGS).
+You will use everything that you learned in the previous lessons to create your plots.
+You will use these plots in the report that you submit for your homework.

+Note: this page just shows you what the plots should look like.
+You will need to use your programming skills to create the plots!

 <div class='notice--success' markdown="1">